Answered: Is Headless CMS good for SEO?

 • APIs deliver content: APIs act as messengers, fetching content from the headless CMS and delivering it to any frontend you choose.
 This allows the same content to be displayed on websites, mobile apps, smartwatches, or any other digital platform.

-This gives you incredible flexibility in how you design and deliver your eCommerce experience.
+This gives you incredible flexibility in how you design and develop an eCommerce experience.

 But here’s the key takeaway for SEO: because headless CMS separates content from presentation, you’ll have more control over optimizing your content for search engines, but it also means you’ll need to manage SEO yourself.